getodk/docs/odk1-src/form-operators-functions.rst

 .. function:: substring-after(string, target)

-  Returns the substring of :arg:`string` *after* the first occurence of the :arg:`target` substring.
+  Returns the substring of :arg:`string` *after* the first occurrence of the :arg:`target` substring.
 If the :arg:`target` is not found this will return an empty string.

 .. function:: translate(string, fromchars, tochars)